Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/2-call-api-api-ca/README.md

 1. Find the key `Enter_the_Web_Api_Scope_Here` and replace the existing value with the scope for `ms-identity-javascript-tutorial-c4s2-middletier` using the `.default` form e.g. `api://<Enter_Web_API_Application_Id>/.default`.

 #### Configure Known Client Applications for the middle-tier web API (ms-identity-javascript-tutorial-c4s2-middletier)

-For a middle-tier web API (`ms-identity-javascript-tutorial-c4s2-middletier`) to be able to call a downstream web API, the middle-tier app needs to be granted the required permissions as well.
-However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
-This binding merges the permissions required by both the client and the middle-tier web API and presents it to the end user in a single consent dialog.
-The user then consent to this combined set of permissions.

-To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
-Here's how:

 1. In the [Azure portal](https://portal.azure.com), navigate to your `ms-identity-javascript-tutorial-c4s2-middletier` app registration, and select **Manifest** section.
 1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`ms-identity-javascript-tutorial-c4s2-spa`) as an element of the array.